 - Develop a roadmap outlining the next steps for VR/AR in Europe endorsed by the Commission and EU organisations operating and investing in these technologies

-The Coalition will take a broad, cross-sectorial approach involving industries, technology providers and creatives.
-It will reflect a diversity of skills and it will count with prominent players in various sectors, ranging from content production and distribution to the availability of technology, as well as innovation and business development.
-National and regional VR/AR associations and industry representatives, who could benefit from the wider use of VR/AR technologies for content creation and use, will also be consulted.
+The Coalition takes a broad, cross-sectorial approach involving industries, technology providers and creatives.
+It reflects a diversity of skills and it counts on prominent players in various sectors, ranging from content production and distribution to the availability of technology, as well as innovation and business development.

 Related Content